 Since it works using a traditional cuff, usage instructions for the Omron HeartGuide will already feel familiar.
 You put the device on your wrist, following the instructions to ensure it’s positioned and tightened correctly, and then press a button to begin the measurement.
 Hold your wrist level with your heart and remain still until the measurement is taken, when you’ll feel a slight vibration.
 The results are displayed on the screen as well as fed into the accompanying app.

-With Aktiia, the first thing to do is download the Aktiia app, which will guide you through the initialisation process, including wearing the Aktiia bracelet, taking the baseline reading using the cuff and staying still during the measurements.
+With Aktiia, the first thing to do is download the Aktiia app, which will guide you through the initialisation process, including wearing the Aktiia bracelet, taking the baseline reading using the cuff and staying still during the process.
 Once the set-up is done, you just wear the bracelet and go about your day.
-And until you need to take another baseline reading in 30 days’ time, that’s it.
-Readings are taken automatically 24/7, including as you sleep.
+And until you need to take another baseline reading in 30 days’ time, that’s it!
+Readings are taken automatically 24/7, including when you sleep.

 Guidelines from both the European Society of Hypertension and European Society of Cardiology recommend that blood pressure is measured frequently to provide a more accurate representation of hypertension and observe how it responds to treatment.

 And this is where the two devices really differ.
 One of the main benefits of Aktiia is that readings are taken continuously, every 90 minutes during the day and throughout the night.
-Because it happens automatically, you won’t be worrying about your readings, which may cause blood pressure to rise (the so-called white-coat effect).
-You don’t need to press a button and you don’t even need to be awake.
+Because it happens automatically, you won’t be worrying about your readings, which may cause blood pressure to rise (the so-called “white coat” effect).
+No need to press a button, and you don’t even need to be awake.

 With Omron HeartGuide, you decide when to take a measurement.
-While the device is a lot more portable and convenient than a traditional cuff, it still relies on you taking readings throughout the day.
+While the device is a lot more portable and convenient than a traditional cuff, it still relies on you to take readings throughout the day.

 ‘Clinically validated’ means a product has been evaluated by an independent organisation and found to meet the stringent requirements of international organisations such as the British Hypertension Society (BHS), European Society for Hypertension (ESH), and International Protocol (IP).